-Some plants are VERY thirsty right now (November 9, 2019) in our area (Clark County, Washington, USA) after an exceptionally dry summer and none of the heavy, steady fall rains we usually see.
-Even many of our native plants expect a “drink” by mid-October in our area.
+Weather forecasters are indicating this may be the driest April recorded in the Portland Vancouver metro area in over 100 years.
+Some plants are VERY thirsty right now after an exceptionally dry winter and spring and few of the heavy, steady rains we usually see.
+Even some of our native plants could use a “drink”.

-Adequate water is especially important for perennials, trees and plants you may have put in the ground this summer or even this fall.
-And don’t forget any potted plants you normally leave outside expecting nature to keep them watered.
+Adequate water is especially important for perennials, trees and plants you may have put in the ground in the last year or two while they are establishing good root systems.
+Don’t forget your summer annuals and your potted plants either.

 You may even find birds, squirrels, reptiles and bigger mammals show up in your garden when you start your sprinklers.
 If you do, you might wish to put out some containers with fresh water for them, too.